 Physical modeling hasn’t taken over because:

 1. CPU cost - It’s heavier than sampling on the DSP side (you’re running math, not sample playback).
-This is improving but still matters on large sessions.
+2026 is the first year this stopped being a serious objection on modern Apple Silicon and recent x86 chips - Anukari, for instance, leans on GPU physics simulation to keep latency tolerable - but it still matters on large sessions and older machines.

 2. Workflow inertia - We’re trained on samplers.
 “Load a library, adjust velocity curves, done.”
 Physical modeling requires understanding what you’re modeling.